 Here is a suggestion for a book on hidden Sonoma wineries: Back Lane Wineries of Sonoma

-Arrowood has a beautiful winery facility and tasting room that sits up on the hillside of the Mayacamus Mountains.
-This winery produces an array of high-end wines recognized for their quality.
-The tasting room is a rather large room, with great views of hillside vineyards and valley below.
+Arrowood has a beautiful winery facility and tasting room that sits upon the hillside of the Mayacamus Mountains.
+Here you will find more lovely vineyards views.
+Richard Arrowood is the original vintner, a winemaker of significant influence in the Sonoma Valley.
+Visitors will enjoy delicious Cabernet Sauvignon and Rhone Style wines.
 Richard Arrowood recently sold his winery to the Jackson Family Wine group.
-Arrowood is about a half mile north of Madrone Rd.
+Arrowood is about a half-mile north of Madrone Rd.
 The entrance road is on the east side; watch for the signs for Arrowood and the Imagery Winery.